Fake nude photography: Notable cases

 "They are fake nudes, altered in Photoshop, and it is one of many tactics that has been used to silence me."

 — Diane Rwigara, candidate for Rwanda's presidential election in 2017.

 In 2010, 97 people were arrested in Korea after spreading fake nude pictures of the group Girls' Generation on the internet.
 In 2011, a 53-year-old Incheon man was arrested after spreading more fake pictures of the same group.

 In 2012, South Korean police identified 157 Korean artists of whom fake nudes were circulating.

 In 2012, when Liu Yifei's fake nude photography released on the network, Liu Yifei Red Star Land Company declared a legal search to find out who created and released the photos.

 In the same year, Chinese actor Huang Xiaoming released nude photos that sparked public controversy, but they were ultimately proven to be real pictures.

 In 2014, supermodel Kate Upton threatened to sue a website for posting her fake nude photos.
 Previously, in 2011, this page was threatened by Taylor Swift.

-In November 2014, singer Bi Rain was angry because of a fake nude photo that spread throughout the internet.
+In November 2014, singer Rain was angry because of a fake nude photo that spread throughout the internet.
 Information reveals that: "Rain's nude photo was released from Kim Tae-hee's lost phone."
 Rain's label, Cube Entertainment, stated that the person in the nude photo is not Rain and the company has since stated that it will take strict legal action against those who post photos together with false comments.

 In July 2018, Seoul police launched an investigation after a fake nude photo of President Moon Jae-in was posted on the website of the Korean radical feminist group WOMAD.

 In early 2019, Alexandria Ocasio-Cortez, a Democratic politician, was berated by other political parties over a fake nude photo of her in the bathroom.
 The picture created a huge wave of media controversy in the United States.